LuizMeraki/NetTech/README.md

 #### Front-end: @LuizMeraki

-On the Front-end side I used ReactJs and TypeScript because with React I can create components, wich makes us save a lof of time and TypeScript check the types in development environment so, it helps us a lot in which type of data we have to pass to some function for example.
+On the Front-end side, first of all, I used these technologies because they are part of my Front-end stack, but I used ReactJs and TypeScript because with React I can create components, wich makes us save a lof of time and TypeScript check the types in development environment so, it helps us a lot in which type of data we have to pass to some function and prevent lot of possible errors.

+I learned a lot developing this app!

 #### Back-end: @luiz7727